TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 export default App;
 ```

 Let's test if the button works as intended.
 In this test suite, we'll use a separate utility to query our UI elements.
 React Testing Library provides the `screen` object which has all the methods for querying.
-With `screen`, we don't have to worry about keeping `render`'s destructuring up-to-date.
-Hence, it's better to use `screen` to access queries rather than to destructure `render`.

 ```jsx
 // App.test.jsx